xrettle/WFGY/TensionUniverse/BlackHole/Q009_odd_perfect_numbers.md

    * Preconditions:

      * The constraint library is finite and can be applied consistently to all odd integers in the search range.
-     * The horizon protocol is monotone and data-independent (e.g., based on published search milestones).
+     * The horizon protocol is monotone and data independent (for example, based on published search milestones).

 ### 8.2 Direct reuse targets